March is here. And you know what that means…

 If you’ve been thinking about quitting, now’s the time!
 Smoking is not only dangerous for your overall health, it increases your risk for sight-threatening eye diseases like glaucoma, diabetic retinopathy, age-related macular degeneration and cataracts.

 So, for the sake of your vision and overall health, take the first steps toward kicking your smoking habit.

 In honor of National Save Your Vision Month, why not try some of these vision-saving habits that can help you keep your eyes and vision healthy for a lifetime.
 Your future self will thank you.

 Interested in learning more about how you can protect your eyes and vision?
-Contact Westfarms Eye Associates, PC in Farmington today to schedule an appointment.
+Contact Dr. Jenkins & Associates in Newington today to schedule an appointment.
 We'll be happy to answer any of your questions and to offer you the best possible eye care.

 Yes, sunglasses are essential for protecting your child’s eyes both now and in the future.
 A child’s eyes are still maturing and are therefore even more susceptible to UV damage than adults.
 Encourage your child to wear sunglasses whenever they play outside by setting a good example and making sure to wear sunglasses whenever you venture outdoors.